hackoregon/civicu-pythonii-summer-2017/lessons/15-Exam/exam.md

 ## Submitting Your Answers

-Submit your answers by pushing to an `exam/` folder within your `student-work/` folder and issue a PR to my respoitory.
+Submit your answers by pushing two python modules (.py files) to an `exam/` folder within your `student-work/` folder and issue a PR to my respoitory.

 ## Code Challenge